namehillsoftware/querydroid/README.md

 The standard Android library has for ages had numerous ways to pull back data from its built-in SQLite database.
 However, none of these ways either a) are easy to use, or b) give developers the power they need to develop performant applications.

-In the C# world, developers have long had the excellent [Dapper](https://github.com/StackExchange/dapper-dot-net) library, which maps C# types nicely to and from Java objects without getting in the way of how you want to write your queries.
+In the C# world, developers have long had the excellent [Dapper](https://github.com/StackExchange/dapper-dot-net) library, which maps C# types nicely to and from C# objects without getting in the way of how you want to write your queries.
 Artful started off with Dapper as an inspiration and made querying your data in the built-in SQLite library much more natural and cleaner, artfully!

 # Installation